seed-run/homepage/_docs/configuring-deploy-phases.md

 Also, if you wanted to add the service back to Phase 1, you can just select it from the dropdown in Phase 1.

+Finally, if you want to run integration tests or a script after all your deploy phases complete; you can [add a post-deploy phase]({% link _docs/adding-a-post-deploy-phase.md %}).

 ### Deployment Workflow

 With these changes, any new deployment will use the phases configured above as a part of the workflow.